Bacău: History

 The monastery of Bistrița was also granted the income from the customs house of Bacău in 1439.
 In 1435 Stephen II of Moldavia (1433–1435, 1436–1447) requested the town's judges not to hinder the merchants of Brașov, an important center of the Transylvanian Saxons in their movement.

 From the 15th century ungureni, that is Romanians from Transylvania began to populate the area north of the marketplace where they would erect an Orthodox church after 1500.
 A small residence of the princes of Moldova was built in the town in the first half of the 15th century.
 It was rebuilt and extended under Stephen III the Great of Moldavia (1457–1504) who also erected an Orthodox church within it.
 But the rulers soon began to donate the neighboring villages that had thereto supplied their local household to monasteries or noblemen.
 Thus the local princely residence was abandoned after 1500.

 The town was invaded and destroyed more than one time in the 15th and 16th centuries.
 For example, in 1467 King Matthias I of Hungary during his expedition against Stephen the Great set fire to all towns, among them Bacău in his path.
 The customs records of Brașov shows that few merchants from Bacău crossed the Carpathian Mountains into Transylvania after 1500, and their merchandise had no particularly high value which suggests that the town was declining in this period.

 The Catholic bishop of Argeș whose see in Wallachia had been destroyed by the Tatars moved to Bacău in 1597.
 From the early 17th century the bishops of Bacău were Polish priests who did not reside in the town, but in the Kingdom of Poland.
 They only travelled time to time to their see in order to collect the tithes.

-According to Archbishop Marco Bandini's report of the canonical visitation of 1646, the şoltuz in Bacău was elected among Hungarians one year, and another, among Romanians.
+According to Archbishop Marco Bandini's report of the canonical visitation of 1646, the șoltuz in Bacău was elected among Hungarians one year, and another, among Romanians.
 The names of most of 12 inhabitants of the town recorded in 1655 also indicate that Hungarians still formed their majority group.
-In 1670 Archbishop Petrus Parcevic, the apostolic vicar of Moldavia concluded an agreement with the head of the Franciscan Province of Transylvania on the return of the Bacău monastery to them in order to ensure the spiritual welfare of the local Hungarian community.
+In 1670 Archbishop Petrus Parceviop c, the apostolic vicar of Moldavia concluded an agreement with the head of the Franciscan Province of Transylvania on the return of the Bacău monastery to them in order to ensure the spiritual welfare of the local Hungarian community.
 But the Polish bishop protested against the agreement and the Holy See also refused to ratify it.

 Due to the frequent invasions by foreign armies and plundering by the Tatars in the 17th century, many of its Catholic inhabitants abandoned Bacău and took refuge in Transylvania.
 But in 1851 the Catholic congregation in the town still spoke, sang, and prayed in Hungarian.

 The first paper mill in Moldavia was established in the town in 1851.
 The town was declared a municipality in 1968.